P-EBT Family Information

 How do families apply?

 Great news: Families don’t have to apply for the P-EBT Program!
-If your child is eligible for free or reduced price school meals, they may automatically qualify.
+If your child is eligible for free or reduced price school meals, is enrolled in school on June 22nd, or are enrolled in a CEP School, they may automatically qualify.
 Families should ensure their current mailing address is on file with the child’s school and are encouraged to fill out a school meal application if their child doesn’t get free or reduced price meals already.

 -